-- All students must take the equivalent of 4 Dickinson credits per semester.
-Students who wish to take more than 4 credits must petition to the Resident Director, their academic advisor at Dickinson, and the Center for Global Study and Engagement.
+- All students must take the equivalent of a minimum of 4 Dickinson credits and can take a maximum of 4.5 Dickinson credits per semester in addition to the Toulouse Colloquium course.
+Students who wish to take more than 4.5 credits must petition to the Resident Director, their academic advisor at Dickinson, and the Center for Global Study and Engagement.
 If a student registers for more than the maximum courses allowed without permission, the course credit will not transfer.
 Students will also be responsible for any additional fees for doing this. - Generally speaking, courses must have an equivalent at Dickinson.
 Exceptions include classes that focus on the culture and/or history of the country in which a student is studying.